 - Thinking about your next appointment

-Everyone on the roads is especially at risk when drivers use their cell phones because they cause them to be visually and/or manually distracted.
-Texting is dangerous while driving because it combines all three categories of distractions.
-The Insurance Bureau of Canada (IBC) maintains that driving while distracted may be the new DUI since, for example, drivers are 23 times more likely to be involved in a collision when texting behind the wheel.
-Distracted driving in Canada is now the number one risk on the roads, contributing to eight of out 10 collisions.
+Everyone on the roads is especially at risk when drivers use their cell phones because cell phones cause drivers to be visually and/or manually distracted.
+Texting is dangerous while driving because it combines all categories of distraction.
+The Canadian Automobile Association (CAA) says drivers who check their phones while driving are eight times more likely to be in a crash.1

 Below are the top 10 distractions involved in fatal car crashes:

 - Generally distracted or "lost in thought"